joesinghh/WebhookListener/README.md

 ### Create Super User

-create a super user who can access admin panel by using command : `python manage.py createsuperuser`
+create a super user who can access admin panel by using the command : `python manage.py createsuperuser`

 Note : `/webhook/call/` is the endpoint for listening and `/admin` is for admin panel.